27 March 2024

 - non-belief in a God that does exist pays off with eternal damnation

 Does the term “belief” refer to genuine heartfelt cognition and emotion, so called “true belief,” or to merely professing something as a “belief” to others?
 If it refers to something genuine, in the true belief sense, then there is a fatal flaw in even using argument to affect it.
 True belief does not arise out of argumentation.
-There is a vast literature on how difficult it is to convince anyone of anything in both of the contexts in which this issue is central: education and politics.
+There is a vast literature on how difficult it is to convince anyone of anything in education and politics.
 Given the fact that the miraculous arising of true belief is not a plausible outcome of applying the logic of a payoff matrix we must conclude that this argument is doomed to fail as a persuasive device, therefore we must assume that the wager is reduced to mere statements about belief.

 I believe in God.
 I believe in God in the same way that I believe in zero.
 Zero was a concept that was only invented after mathematics had been around for thousands of years.
 It took awhile for us to realize that representing the absence of value could be extremely useful.
 I believe that God is the representation of the knowledge that is currently absent from us, both individually and collectively.
 God is a useful concept because it allows us to represent that absence.

 The challenging thing about the concept of God is when people assign human traits to it.
-There is pattern of those who believe in the human-like god manipulating other people to treat the narrative about a-God-with-human-traits as if the humanness is more real than the absence in our knowledge that the term “God” actually represents.
-They invent a God that requires representatives (a human characteristic) to have power over other people in order to carry out God’s will (also a human characteristic.)
-Religion that takes its assignment of human traits to God too seriously, and too literally, is likely, or perhaps, inevitably going to take their belief in God to extremes that will cause unnecessary harms.
+There are folks who believe in a human-like god.
+That human-like god is said to manipulate other people.
+This narrative about a-God-with-human-traits makes the humanness more real (in the sense of salience in a human mind) than the absence in our knowledge that the term “God” actually represents.
+This "God" requires representatives (like a human ruler who is represented by diplomats or armies) to have power over other people in order to carry out God’s will.
+Having a will is also a human characteristic.
+Religion that takes its assignment of human traits to "God" too seriously, and too literally, is prone to taking their belief in God to extremes that can cause harms that would have been completely avoidable if "God" was assigned different traits, or was recognized as the absence of knowledge that it truly is.

 No comments: